haraldk/TwelveMonkeys/README.md

 TwelveMonkeys ImageIO is a collection of plug-ins for Java's ImageIO.

-These plugins extends the number of file formats supported in Java, using the javax.imageio.* package.
+These plugins extends the number of image file formats supported in Java, using the javax.imageio.* package.
 The main purpose of this project is to provide support for formats not covered by the JDK itself.

 Support for formats is important, both to be able to read data found